dhis2/dhis2-releases/releases/2.43/README.md

 - Error code `E1085` has also been removed.
 In its place, the system will return error code `E1007`.​

 Tracker API improvements and cleanup:
+- Made program a mandatory parameter in `/tracker/events` endpoint.
 - Made program a mandatory parameter in `/tracker/enrollments` endpoint.
 - Removed trackedEntityType as a supported parameter in `/tracker/enrollments`.
 - Removed deprecated ou parameter from `/api/tracker/ownership/transfer`.
 Use orgUnit instead.